-I am an Assistant Professor in the Department of Biological and Environmental Sciences at the University of Tennessee at Chattanooga.
+I am an Associate Professor in the Department of Biological and Environmental Sciences at the University of Tennessee at Chattanooga.
 I am also an Associate Researcher at P. Universidad Catolica de Chile and an adjunct at Universidad Austral de Chile.
 My dissertation research with Dr. Nancy Solomon at Miami University (Ohio) focused on the reproductive benefits of alloparental care and mechanisms of parental and alloparental care of offspring by female prairie voles (Microtus ochrogaster).
-My current research program focuses on the evolutionary significance and neural mechanisms influencing rodent sociality and mating systems.
+My research program focuses on the evolutionary significance and neural mechanisms influencing rodent sociality and mating systems.
 In Chile, I study the sociality of Octodon degus, a social rodent endemic to central-north Chile.
-In Taiwan, I study the mating systems of the Taiwan vole (Microtus kikuchii).
-Both studies have been supported by the National Science Foundation.
+My research is supported by the National Science Foundation.

 Loren D. Hayes